lluisemper/vw/backend/README.md

 ## Deployments

-Automatic deployment is triggered on merge to master if changes are detected in the backend/ folder.
+Automatic deployment is triggered on merge to main if changes are detected in the backend/ folder.